sst/guide/_chapters/what-does-this-guide-cover.md

 - Automating deployments using Netlify
 - Configure custom domains through Netlify

-We think this will give you a good foundation on building full-stack serverless applications.
-If there are any other concepts or technologies you'd like us to cover, feel free to let us know via [email](mailto:{{ site.email }}).
+We think this will give you a good foundation on building full-stack production ready serverless applications.
+If there are any other concepts or technologies you'd like us to cover, feel free to let us know on our [forums]({{ site.forum_url }}).

 [Cognito]: https://aws.amazon.com/cognito/